ga-wdi-lessons/ruby-oop/readme.md

 end
 ```

-Run these lines one at a time:
+Then, run each of these lines in Pry one at a time, paying attention to the output...

 ```rb
 alice = User.new